liuzhousi/FPGC4/Documentation/docs/progress.md

 - Change speed of FT232RL to 1Mboud
 - Write an OS (when C is super stable)
 - Add Gameboy printer via Arduino to I/O (Best way to do this currently is using UART3)

+## Ideas
+Random ideas that came up at some point.
+Some might be stupid tho.

+- Create very very basic floating point unit, though it might be difficult to implement it into the C compiler
+- Add debouncer to reset button (and button only!)
+- Optimize timings in many Verilog files, since it has been quite some time
+- Also, 'fix' as many warnings as possible
+- Contstrain divided clocks?
+- Write verilog tests for single modules
+-

 ## Todo documentation
 - gallery page